Type it. Speak it. Scan it. Understand it naturally.

 Working with people across Latin America

 Professional warmth looks different in each country.
-Colombia uses "con mucho gusto," Peru adds "sin falta," Brazil says "fica à vontade."
+Mexico says "con mucho gusto," Peru adds "sin falta," Colombia uses warm "usted," Brazil says "fica à vontade."

 Meeting family or elders